team-watchdog/apocalypse-sensor-kit/README.md

 It's meant to be used in with our Apocalypse Garden Wiki [coming soon], which is about growing 70+ crops in Sri Lanka - and the conditions you need for them.

 If you want to learn how to build these units from scratch, please refer to the [full documentation](https://github.com/team-watchdog/apocalypse-sensor-kit/wiki).
 This manual will walk you through deployment and and maintenance of your sensor network for monitoring environmental conditions in agricultural settings.
+This assumes you have some technical expertise (if not, get a friend to help you!)

 ## 1. Before You Begin